CrimsonWing1/flamegen/README.md

 - Nothing.

 ### In Progress -
 - Tribe/species system.
-Coding is hard.
+Hybrids, making colors specific to different tribes, and inheriting tribe from parents.

 ### Planned -
 - Different name system depending on tribe